shaswatogplayer/T20-Cricket-World-Cup-Analysis-/README.md

 # Key Features
 Web Scraping: Used Python to scrape T20 World Cup data from websites.

 Data Cleaning and Preparation: The data was processed using Pandas to ensure accuracy and consistency.

-Data Analysis: Conducted analysis on:
-Batting performances (runs, strike rates, averages).
+Data Analysis: Conducted analysis on:Batting performances (runs, strike rates, averages).
 Bowling performances (wickets, economy rates).

 Match summaries and results.

 Data Visualization: Presented insights using Power BI with dynamic, interactive dashboards for easy interpretation.